cis198-2016f/slides/00/content.md

 ### Administrivia: Homeworks (50%)

 - 8 homeworks.
-- Released each Tuesday and (usually) due the following Tuesday night at midnight.
+- Released each Tuesday and (usually) due the following Wednesday night at midnight.
 - We will be using Classroom for GitHub.
     - Click the link to make a private repo for every homework, which will be your submission.
 - You get 5 late days (24 hours each).
 You may use up to 2 late days on an